Gr0minet/seccomp_tuto/tp.md

 We will see 3 ways to use seccomp:

- - Strict mode: the original one, not very convenient
+ - Strict mode: the original one, not very flexible
- - Filter mode: a more flexible version, but still not very convenient
+ - Filter mode: a better version, but still not very convenient
  - libseccomp: a high level API to use seccomp in a very simple way

 ## Strict mode